adamtabrams/change/README.md

 #### Post a release to GitHub with `change post`
 * This posts the section of the latest version in the changelog as a GitHub release.

+## Workflow

+This is the general workflow I use with this tool:
+* make changes to your project
+* record those changes in commits
+    * smaller, more focused commits will help when generating the changelog
+* run `change`
+* improve the new section of the changelog
+* ammend the revised changelog to the last commit with `git commit --amend`
+* run `change tag`
+* push to origin
+* run `change post`